Satisfy your cravings of peanut butter, banana & chocolate all at once with this healthier vegan Chunky Monkey granola. It’s so comforting!

 But today, I’m excited to share my beloved Chunky Monkey granola.
 Not really familiar with this flavour?
 It’s a delicious mix of peanut butter, banana (perfect for those old bananas) and chocolate.
-So pretty much the best combo ever.
+So pretty much the best combo ever, right?

 By the way, before I go on, don’t forget to subscribe to the newsletter to receive my brand new eBook for free!
 You will find 9 easy recipes that all have under 10 ingredients.
 They also happen to be gluten & refined-sugar free.

 To get back to the granola, I make it fairly often, but it always disappears before I can snap a picture.
 Martin likes to add a handful to his daily breakfast: soy yogurt, seasonal fruit, ground flax seeds (for a better absorption) and cereals/granola.

 As for me, I love using it to top my banana ice cream, aka nice cream.
 It’s a great way to add a good dose of nutrients and fiber and make it a more filling meal.

 Most of the ingredients can easily be found in organic bulk stores, making it an almost zero waste recipe!
 My walnuts even come from my dear friend Caro’s tree :)

 I suggest a mix of oat flakes (I actually use a store-bought mix of 6 different cereals), buckwheat and quinoa.
 You can also omit them and use 3 and a half cups of oats, but I love the crunch and the extra nutrients added by the other two.